si2-urssi/website/content/blog/2024-05-20-summer-software-open-science-school.md

 *   Software, Data, and Documentation Licensing
 *   Reproducibility

 The school will consist of lectures on these topics along with open hacking time to allow participants to practice the concepts covered in the lectures.
-To facilitate the hands-on experience, each participant is strongly encouraged to bring a project to work on throughout the course for applying these concepts.
+To facilitate the hands-on experience, each participant must bring a project to work on throughout the course for applying these concepts.

 ## Logistics